gardener/documentation/hugo/content/050-tutorials/content/howto/debug-a-pod/_index.md

 In order to identify pods with potential issus you could e.g. run `kubectl get pods --all-namespaces | grep -iv Running ` to filter out the pods which are not in the state `Running`.
 One of frequent error state is `CrashLoopBackOff`, which tells that a pod crashes right after the start.
-Kubernetes then tries to restart the pod but again, but often the pod startup fails again.
+Kubernetes then tries to restart the pod, but often the pod startup fails again.

-Here is a short list of possible reasons which might lead to a pod crash:
+**Here is a short list of possible reasons which might lead to a pod crash:**

 1. error during image pull caused by e.g. wrong/missing secrets or wrong/missing image
 1. the app runs in an error state caused e.g. by missing environmental variables (ConfigMaps) or secrets
 1. liveness probe failed